 Instructions

-• WET INGREDIENTS: Melt the butter in a large microwave-safe bowl.
+• Melt the butter in a large microwave-safe bowl.
 Let butter stand at room temperature for 5 minutes to cool down.
-(If the butter is hot, it will melt the sugars and cause greasy cookies.)
-Once the butter has cooled, add in the dark brown and light brown sugar.
-Whisk (or stir with a wooden spoon) until butter and sugars are well incorporated, about 1-2 minutes.
-Take your time to be sure the butter and sugar integrate; it will seem like they won't, but keep whisking until completely integrated.
+If the butter is hot, it will melt the sugars and cause greasy cookies.
+Once the butter has cooled, add in the brown sugars.
+Whisk or stir until butter and sugars are well incorporated, about 1–2 minutes.
+Take your time and keep whisking until butter and sugar are completely integrated.
 Add in the egg, vanilla, and molasses.
 Mix until combined.

-• DRY INGREDIENTS: Add in the baking soda, baking powder, and salt and mix to combine.
-Add the flour (See Note 2) on top.
+• Add in the baking soda, baking powder, and salt.
+Mix to combine.
+Add the flour on top.
 Mix until just combined, taking care not to overmix the dough.
 Add in the butterscotch chips and mix to incorporate.
 Cover the dough tightly and chill for 1 hour.

-• BAKE: Preheat the oven to 350 degrees F. Place dough balls on a parchment or Silpat-lined sheet pan (we like the Silpat sheet best for these cookies), spread far apart (I only bake 6-8 cookies at a time since they spread a lot), and bake for 9-14 minutes.
-Watch carefully, being sure not to overbake.
-(We remove ours at 10 minutes.)
-Slightly underbaked Butterscotch Cookies are the best!
-Remove from the oven and immediately, if needed, press any wayward edges of the cookie inwards with the back of a metal spatula.
-Let cookies stand on the cookie sheet for 4-5 minutes before removing them to a cooling rack.
+• Preheat the oven to 350℉.
+Line a sheet pan with parchment paper or a silicone baking mat.
+Place 6 dough balls on the pan, spread far apart, and bake for 9–14 minutes.
+Watch carefully, so that you don't overbake.
+I remove cookies after 10 minutes, slightly underbaked Butterscotch Cookies are the best!
+Let cookies stand on the cookie sheet for 4–5 minutes before removing them to a cooling rack.

 Video